Platform ticket: India

-A platform ticket issued by an ATVM at Kozhikode railway station, Kerala.

 A platform ticket for any railway station situated across India costs not more than ₹10 and is valid for not more than two hours.
 Tickets are issued from either ticketing counters and ATVMs on the railway station, or from Indian Railways' UTS app.
 If a passenger is caught by railway ticket checking staff at any platform without platform ticket or travelling ticket, passenger will be charged double the fare of the last train that arrived at / departed from that platform.
 The fare will be worked out on the basis of the last ticket checking station on the train's route.